Quick Adaptive Ternary Segmentation: An Efficient Decoding Procedure For Hidden Markov Models: Introduction

 \subsection{Other risk-based segmentation methods}

 Maximizing the complete likelihood as executed by Viterbi may share common disadvantages with other MAP estimators, see \cite{CaLa08}.
 For instance, Viterbi may perform unsatisfactorily if there are several concurring paths with similar probabilities.
 A different optimality criterion determines, at each time~$k\in 1\col n$, the most likely state~$\hat x_k$ which gave rise to observation~$y_k$, given the whole sequence~$\y$.
 The solution to this problem minimizes the expected number of misclassifications and is known as the \textit{pointwise maximum a posteriori} (PMAP) estimator, which is often referred to as \emph{posterior decoding} in bioinformatics and computational biology \citep{DEKM98}.
 To obtain the PMAP, a forward-backward algorithm similar to Viterbi computes the so-called \textit{smoothing} and \textit{filtering distributions}, which give the distribution of~$X_k$ given~$\Y_{1:n}$ and~$X_k$ given~$\Y_{1:k}$, $k\in 1\col n$, respectively, see \cite{Baum_1970} and \cite{Rabiner_1989}.
 The PMAP also has computational complexity~$\OO(m^2n)$.
-There is an important drawback of the PMAP paradigm for estimation: The resulting sequence~$\hat{\x}$ is potentially inadmissible, that is, it can happen that~$p_{\hx_k,\hx_{k+1}}=0$ for some~$1\le k < n$, that is, the probability to transition from~$\hx_k$ to~$\hx_{k+1}$ is zero.
+There is an important drawback of the PMAP paradigm for estimation: The resulting sequence~$\hat{\x}$ is potentially inadmissible, i.e.\ the probability to transition from~$\hx_k$ to~$\hx_{k+1}$ for some~$1\le k < n$ is zero.

-\cite{Lember_2014} studied the MAP and PMAP within a risk-based framework, where these two estimators are seen as minimizers of specific risks.
+\cite{Lember_2014} studied the MAP and PMAP in a risk-based framework, where both estimators are seen as minimizers of specific risks.
 By mixing those risks and other relevant ones, hybrid estimators combining desirable properties of both estimators are defined, see also \cite{Fariselli_2005}.
-Also in this case, suitable modifications of the forward-backward algorithm are possible to maintain a computational complexity of~$\OO(m^2n)$.
+In this case, suitable modifications of the forward-backward algorithm are possible to maintain a computational complexity of~$\OO(m^2n)$.

 Provided that there is a priori knowledge about the number of segments of the hidden path, \cite{Titsias_2016} determined a most likely path with a user-specified number~$s$ of segments (sMAP).
 Precisely, they attempt to maximize~$\Lambda_{1:n}(\x)$ over all paths~$\x\in\XX^n$ such that the cardinality of~$\{k: x_k\neq x_{k+1}\}$ is equal to~$s-1$.
 The complexity of their method is~$\OO(s m^2n)$, and if one desires to look at all paths with up to~$s_{\max}$ segments, the overall complexity amounts to~$\OO(s_{\max}m^2n)$.